 As prescribed in Section 4-6.12 of the Dayton Municipal Code (DMC), every owner or occupant of any premise or apartment within the limits of the City of Dayton and as defined in Section 4.4.04 DMC is hereby required to use the garbage collection and disposal system provided by Basin Disposal, Inc. (BDI).
-If you are new to Dayton, please contact Basin Disposal, Inc. at 1.800.642.6447 to set up refuse collection services and to learn about their services in detail.
+If you are new to Dayton, please contact Basin Disposal, Inc. at 509.547.2476 to set up refuse collection services and to learn about their services in detail.

 2021 Public Legal Notice - BDI Solid Waste Collection Rates